-Our U14 program is created and delivered in a way that teaches kids the foundational skills for ultimate with the main goal of having fun.
-We run basic drills, activities and games that are fun and functional, and kids will learn from experienced and welcoming coaches.
+We run basic drills, activities and games that are fun and functional, and kids will learn from experienced and welcoming instructors.

 All activities have been adapted to adhere to provincial Return to Sport guidelines.